aham-oudeis/Training/launch_school/RB170-Networking-Foundations/Notes/internet_layer.md

 Bascially, all routers on the network have a local routing table.
 Routers examine the destination IP address of the IP packet and matches it against the list of network addresses in its routing table.
 The matching network determines where in the network hierarchy the subnet exists.
 This kind of mechanism is used to determine the best route for the IP packet.

 In contrast, MAC addresses are flat and burned-in.
-While a device's MAC address is permanent, a device's IP address is relative to the network it is connected to.
+While a device's MAC address is permanent, a device's IP address is dependent on the network it is connected to.

 __Internet Protocol__
 * The dominant protocol (for the Internet layer) that is responsible for the communication between hosts in different networks.

 __IP Address__
 * Unique address of a device assigned according to the IP protocol.